AdobeDocs/uix/src/pages/services/aem-assets-view/extension-development/index.md

 ## About application

 This example application will use the [Details View extension point](../api/details-view).
-It will render a custom icon in the side panel rail only if the selected asset has "png" extension.
+It will render a custom icon in the side panel rail only if the selected asset has "jpeg" extension.
 When the user clicks on the icon, the extension will display a custom panel with a button.
 Clicking the button will display a toast message with the asset's path.

 More information about AEM Assets View extension points can be found at [AEM Assets View Extension Points](../api).